 Once you have the space, you’ll want to set it up.
 But before you get going on aesthetics, office space, or anything of the kind, you’ll want to make sure you have the actual equipment needed to build your products.
 Machining solutions come in all different shapes and sizes and can be made to fit just about any need you can imagine.
 You may need to work with a company to build molds or machines that can mass produce your company’s goods within your new warehouse or factory space.
 It won’t be cheap, but it’s a necessary step if you’re going to begin manufacturing, and it should be the top priority once you’ve secured space.

 Then you’ll want to take care of some of the basic cleaning and maintenance concerns in advance.
 That might mean ensuring that you have a proper plumbing setup, with functioning bathrooms and running water (which is not always the case for a newly sold or rented warehouse).
-It might also mean purchasing some industrial cleaning equipment that can handle the large space, or figuring out a contract with a cleaning or janitorial service that can fix the place up periodically.
+It might also mean purchasing some industrial cleaning equipment that can handle the large space, or figuring out a contract with a cleaning or janitorial service such as Ideal Cleaning, who provide services for both office space and larger warehouse.
 In short, do whatever you can to make sure the place stays clean and pleasant to work in.